 The difference between tortellini and ravioli are basically in the shape.
 Ravioli is made with two layers of pasta that form a pillow-like shape whereas tortellini is one folded into a hat-like form.
 Generally tortellini are smaller than ravioli.
 There is also the mini-tortellini called “umbellico” due to their belly button shape.

 Although all tortellini packaging offers cooking instructions, I find that more often than not it turns out overcooked, soggy and losing it’s shape which is a tragedy if you ask me.
-This said I suggest that you cut down on the cooking times about 1-2 minutes shorter, especially if you are going to add to a hot pot of sauce or sauté with other ingredients to add flavor, like in this recipe.
+This said I suggest that you cut down on the cooking time about 1-2 minutes shorter, especially if you are going to add to a hot pot of sauce or sauté with other ingredients to add flavor, like in this Tomato Basil Creamy Tortellini recipe.

 how to make a dreamy creamy tortellini sauce

-Ah-ha! now we get the the fun part.
+Ah-ha!
+Now we get to the fun part.
 To save time I suggest that you work on the sauce while the tortellini is boiling.
 If those two are cooking simultaneously, it should only take about 10-12 minutes total.

 Start by heating up the oil and sautéing the garlic and shallots until fragrant.
 Add the tomatoes and cook until they start to soften.
 You can either use a whole tomato quartered or grape tomatoes halved, both will work just fine.

 Then you add the butter, cream and a little bit of the reserved pasta water.
 This sauce is definitely not overly creamy and heavy, that would overpower this dish.
 I want to be able to taste the tomato and basil as well, not just cream.